 When it comes to social media, your image and video specs can make or break your posts.
 That means you’ll want to avoid images that could be cropped poorly or blurry and ensure any video content is playable the whole way through.

 If you don’t feel confident in your social media content sizing, save our quick and easy image below to keep your posts on track with each platform’s requirements:

 Take a look at our full breakdown of social media image sizes here.

 March social media holidays (with ideas and examples)

 Now that we’ve covered the basics with our tips above, it’s time to march on with these magnetic March social media holidays and ideas:

 Irish-American Heritage Month

 Irish-American Heritage Month was made official by Congress in 1995.
 This makes sense as this monthly observance falls around the same time as St. Patrick’s Day.
-(Speaking of, here are some St. Patrick’s Day marketing ideas and catchy St. Patrick’s Day phrases to try this month!)
+(Speaking of, here are some St. Patrick’s Day marketing ideas, social media posts, and catchy St. Patrick’s Day phrases to try this month!)